Nándorfehérvár / Belgrade

 Here is a video about the siege of 1456 in English: https://www.youtube.com/watch?v=duCOtlAPBVw

 Pope Calixtus III ordered the tolling of the Christian bells all over the world to call the Christians to pray against the Ottoman threat.
-Ever since the bells in Europe are being tolled at middays in commemorating the victory.
+Ever since the bells in Europe are being tolled on middays in commemorating the victory.
 Here is my article about this:

 The Sultans avoided the castle between 1456-1521.
 After the death of King Matthias Corvinus in 1490, the Jagiellonian kings didn’t give enough money for the upkeep of the castle.
 Even the money assigned to the castle was stolen by the treasurer.
 The situation worsened when Sultan Suleiman attacked Hungary in 1521, and after taking the castle of Szabács, Nándorfehérvár was also besieged by Grand Vizier Piri Mehmed.
 King Louis II couldn’t send reinforcement there and after a hard siege, captain Oláh Balázs had only 72 surviving soldiers when he had to surrender the castle.
 The gate of Hungary was open, the Ottomans had no barrier to walk up to Buda.